conservationtechlab/gnatcatcher/README.md

       2. Provide a configfile that includes:
         - the path containing the audio files that BirdNET analyzed and saved the text files in.
+        - the path to the csv file with the common names of the birds found in the San Diego Zoo Biodiversity Reserve.
+The csv file is called: reservebirds.csv
       Example:
         path: /Users/amandabreton/Documents/GitHub/gnatcatcher/sounds/
+        biodiversity_reserve_bird_list:
+        /Users/amandabreton/Documents/GitHub/gnatcatcher/reservebirds.csv
       Note: you can use the same config file you used to run eventchecker.py
       3. Run the script with the yaml file from the terminal.
       4. The script will prompt you to provide it with the number corresponding